russlank/UDB/README.md

 - All changes compile without warnings
 - Tests pass (run the test application)
 - Documentation is updated as needed

+### Debugging Tips

+If investigating the B-tree split issue:
+1. The problem manifests when inserting more keys than `maxItems` (default 5)
+2. Navigation tests pass because they use the leaf chain directly
+3. `find()` uses the node structure which may have inconsistent child pointers after splits
+4. The binary search in `binarySearchNode()` appears correct; issue likely in split/balance logic

 ## 📞 Support